dcpurton/pgf-cmykshadings/README.md

 Copyright (c) 2018 David Purton <dcpurton@marshwiggle.net>

-This work may be distributed and/or modified under the conditions of the LaTeX Project2 Public License, either version 1.3c of this license or (at your option) any later version.
+This work may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3c of this license or (at your option) any later version.
 The latest version of this license is in http://www.latex-project.org/lppl.txt